eSpace

 The EdFacts initiative

-The United States Department of Education EDFacts initiative was created to “… put performance data at the center of policy, management and budget decisions for all K-12 educational programs” (ED.gov, 2012).
-This initiative has four primary purposes: 1) “Place the use of robust, timely performance data at the core of decision and policymaking in education”; […]
+The United States Department of Education EDFacts initiative was created to “… put performance data at the center of policy, management and budget decisions for all K-12 educational programs” (ED.gov, […]

 • Posted on